loyola-chicago-english/graduate-handbook/handbook.md

 Students are free to change their field at any time, provided that they are able to fulfill the course requirements for the new field.

-### Other program requirements

-Students in all three fields must complete the research tool requirements (see below).
-The M.A.
-Qualifying Examination, research tool, and Ph.D.
-Qualifying Examination requirements remain the same in all fields.

-#### Research Tool Requirement

-Prior to taking the Ph.D. examination, students pursuing a Ph.D. must demonstrate a reading knowledge of a language other than English, by passing a translation examination, by taking a graduate-level course in a foreign language and receiving a grade of *B* or higher, or by showing proof that one passed a graduate-level course or an exam as a graduate student another institution.
-The Department of Modern Languages and Literatures offers reading courses specifically designed for graduate students in other disciplines.
-Students are encouraged to discuss completion of this requirement with the Director of Graduate Programs soon after entering the program.

-#### Responsible Conduct in Research and Scholarship

-The Graduate School requires all Ph.D. students to attend one of its workshops on *Responsible Conduct in Research and Scholarship* (RCRS) prior to completing the dissertation or thesis.
-Ph.D. students are encouraged to wait until their third or fourth year to fulfill this requirement.
-Workshops are offered throughout the year.

-### M.A.
-Qualifying Examination

-For information on this exam, see above.

 ### Ph.D.
 Qualifying Examination

 The Ph.D. examination includes a written and an oral component.